Netfreak25/ScarePi/README.md

 wget http://192.168.0.10/index.cgi?trigger=true
 ```
 #### 2) What is the Trigger for?
-- If you use Home-Automation you can call this url when a Event occurs, on for example a "Motion Sensor"
+- If you are using Home-Automation you can call this url when a Event occurs, on for example a "Motion Sensor"
 - I am using it in combination with IOBroker.
 As soon as a Motion Sensors gets triggered the URL gets called and the Playback starts